 The Niro continues to be offered with a comprehensive suite of active safety technologies.
 Depending on specification, these include Forward Collision-avoidance Assist, Lane Keeping Assist, Driver Attention Warning, High Beam Assist, Blind-spot Collision Warning, Rear Cross-traffic Collision Warning and Intelligent Speed Limit Warning.

 Cost of Ownership

 We ought to cover the alternative Plug-in Hybrid Niro variant too.
-This derivative puts out just 30g/km of CO2 and is supposed to be able to return a combined cycle reading of around 130mpg - those figures based on NEDC calculations assuming that owners will be making full use of the 34-mile driving range potential provided by this variant's 8.9 kWh battery.
+This derivative puts out just 31g/km of WLTP-rated CO2 and is supposed to be able to return an NEDC combined cycle reading of 201.8mpg - those figures based on calculations assuming that owners will be making full use of the 30-mile driving range potential provided by this variant's 8.9 kWh battery.
 Charging a Niro Plug-in Hybrid takes 2hours 15mins using a 3.3 kW AC charger.